RahXephon: Pluralitas Concentio: Production

+Music

+The film score was composed and conducted by Ichiko Hashimoto.
+The soundtrack, consisting of 11 songs plus vocal tracks, was released in Japan on April 23, 2003, by Victor Entertainment.
+Maaya Sakamoto was in charge of the theme song, titled "Tune the Rainbow."
+The song was composed and produced by Yoko Kanno, with lyrics penned by Yuho Iwasato.

 Reception

 Pluralitas Concentio had a more mixed reception than the TV series.
 Christian Nutt was not excited about the TV series but found the movie to be better: Despite "too much cutting and chopping", he wrote that "the creators have done the best they can with the material."
 He added: "the last scene is very touching.
 It's a big improvement over the TV show."
 Efrain Diaz Jr. of IGN called the movie a "valiant effort", but preferred the TV series and asked, "Why even bother with the movie?"

 Carlo Santos, writing for Anime News Network, recommended the movie both as an "endcap to a remarkable series" and as a sample for those yet to watch it.
 While Chris Beveridge also recommended the movie as an addition to the series, he did not recommend it as a sample for newcomers, "since some of the best revelations are given away so quickly..."

 Indeed, reviewers who were not familiar with the series complained about the movie's lack of coherence.
 Mitchell Hattaway of DVD Verdict "got lost about ten minutes in", considered the movie a waste of money for anybody but RahXephon completists and wrote that "Bones Animation Studio is guilty of contempt for its audience."
 Janet Crocker of Animefringe was confused by the plot as well, but was less confused on the second viewing and looked forward to watching the TV series.
 She called the movie "intellectually refreshing and visually beautiful" and recommended it "even to non-mecha people like me".

+Pluralitas Concentio was nominee for the Seiun Award for Best Dramatic Presentation in 2004, but lost to The Lord of the Rings: The Two Towers.